droosma/blog/content/post/exploring-opentelemetry/index.md

       - otel-collector
 ```

-Pay special attention to the fact that we add a `links` component to the Prometheus container.
-This is because we want to be able to reach the OpenTelemetry Collector from the Prometheus container.
+It's crucial to note that we're adding a `links` component to the Prometheus container.
+This is because we need to be able to reach the OpenTelemetry Collector from the Prometheus container.

 In the `otel-collector-config.yaml` we configure the collector to use Prometheus as an exporter: